 It was just Democratic destruction.

-And they're the elites of this country are trying to remove the president that the heartland of this country elected.
+And the elites of this country are trying to remove the president that the heartland of this country elected.

 You know, I mean, I think that's it at the end of the day.